shitcorp/Discord-Bots-At-Scale/README.md

 ## Standard Lib

 The standard Discord.js lib is fairly performant out of the box, though not production-ready.
 (See notice below for info on production readiness.)
-Though there are some ways to increase your bot's performance.
+Though there are some ways to increase your bot's performance with almost no impact.

-To start, let’s talking about message caching.
+To start, lets talking about message caching.
 In the [client options](https://discordjs.guide/popular-topics/intents.html#privileged-intents) there are quite a few helpful choices in reducing this.

 To start, let’s talk about the `messageEditHistoryMaxSize` option.
 By default, it is set to `-1`, or in other terms, unlimited.
 What this means is that Discord.js saves every version of a message, and only clears them when the cache sweep clears them.
 So obviously, unless you use previous versions of messages, this is pretty pointless.
 In this case, I would personally recommend setting it to `0` so that Discord.js doesn’t ever save previous versions.
 If you do utilize edited messages, setting it to `1`, or `2` should be plenty.